Asmahann/ContactBook/README.md

 # ContactBook with Login
-Login-secured Django contact vault—zero-bloat CRUD.
+Login-secured Django contact book -- CRUD.

 A simple Django app to manage personal contacts with authentication.